Tsili123/Algorithmic-Problems-Project1/README.md

 # Algorithmic-Problems
-#The report has copyright license and needs permission from the creators to be reused. ©
+# The produced code and the report holds copyright license and a permission from the creators is needed to be reused. ©

 Assignment for the first part of the project "Software development for algorithmic problems"